valerino/es-vscraper/readme.md

   --engine [ENGINE]     the engine to use (use --list_engines to check
                         available engines)
   --engine_params [ENGINE_PARAMS]
-                        custom engine parameters, name=value[,name=value,...], default None --to_search [TO_SEARCH]
+                        custom engine parameters, name=value[,name=value,...],
+                        default None
+  --path [PATH]         path to the file to be scraped --to_search [TO_SEARCH]
-                        the game to search for (full or sub-string), case insensitive, enclosed in " " (i.e. "game") --path [PATH]         path to the single game file or path to games folder --gamelist_path [GAMELIST_PATH]
+                        the game to search for (full or sub-string), case insensitive, enclosed in "" if containing spaces.
+                        Default is the filename part of path without extension --gamelist_path [GAMELIST_PATH]
-                        path to gamelist.xml (default "./gamelist.xml", will
+                        path to gamelist.xml (default path/gamelist.xml, will
                         be created if not found or appended to) --img_path [IMG_PATH]
-                        path to the folder where to store images (default "./images")
+                        path to the folder where to store images (default path/images)
   --img_index [IMG_INDEX]
-                        download image at 0-based index among available images (default 0=first found, -1 tries to download boxart if found or fallbacks to first image found) --img_thumbnail       download image thumbnail, if possible --append [APPEND]     append this string (enclosed in "" if containing spaces) to the game name in the gamelist.xml file
+                        download image at 0-based index among available images (default 0=first found, -1 tries to download boxart if found or fallbacks to first image found) --img_thumbnail       download image thumbnail, if possible --append [APPEND]     append this string (enclosed in "" if containing spaces) to the game name in the gamelist.xml file --append_auto APPEND_AUTO
+                        automatically generate n entries starting from the given one (i.e. --append_auto 2 --path=./game1.d64
-  --unattended          Automatically choose the first found entry in case of
-                        multiple entries found (default False, asks on multiple choices)
+                        generates "game (disk 1)" pointing to ./game1.d64 and "game (disk 2)" pointing to ./game2.d64) --unattended          Automatically choose the first found entry in case of multiple entries found (default False, asks on multiple choices)
+  --delete [DELETE]     delete all the entries whose path matches this regex
+                        from the gamelist.xml (needs --gamelist_path)
   --debug               Print scraping result on the console
 ~~~~